ARTICLES OF INCORPORATION

 (d) Any former member may be reinstated by payment of dues.
 No re-instatement fee shall apply.

 Section 1.
 Number.

-(b) Any two or more of the offices may be held by the same persons.
+(b) Any two offices may be held by the same person.

 (c) If an instrument is required to be executed, acknowledged or verified by two (2) or more officers, no officer shall execute, acknowledge or verify any instrument in more than one capacity.